 Yes, we’re still hanging out at the Duomo, except this time you need to exit and head around to the back.
 You’ll find amazing frescoes and by now are probably amazed at how much art is crammed into so small a space.
 Enjoy!

-The Crypt is another site for spectacular frescoes and history, as these date back as old as the 13th century.
+The Crypt is another sight for spectacular frescoes and history, as these date back as old as the 13th century.
 Again, take a walk through and admire this beautiful piece of history.

 Opera delle Metropolitana